Youssef-Tarek-Tewfik/dashboard-zoo-cologne-challenge-e4ag4v/TASKS.md

 5. If the animal is a fish: The required food is 0 kg

 // Your solution

+I created three more helper functions: "nextMonthFoodSupply", "dailyFoodSupply", and "daysInMonth".
+- "nextMonthFoodSupply" more or less multiplies the output of both other functions
+- "dailyFoodSupply" uses the rules given above to calculate an animal's daily intake
+- "daysInMonth" is actually a function I wrote while problem solving a while ago, just translated the header/prototype to TS

+Then I just added yet another table column and called the first function, fixing the return value's precision.

 ### Task 8: Plan New Feature